Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \md{S} = \int_A\nabla\times\mathbf{F}\cdot d\mathbf{n}, \end{align} \]

 where $\mathbf{F}$ is the sum of all acting forces.
-So conservative forces do not change the circulation.
+Conservative forces thus do not change the circulation.
 With

 \[ \begin{align} \md{S} = 0 \Leftrightarrow S = \text{const.}\tag{15.39}\label{eq:circ_theorem_mod_1} \end{align} \]